 Vital Records are critical for the family history researcher.
 In colonial Barbados, these records were the responsibility of the parish church and administration of such was guided by the Church of England aka the Anglican Church.
-A source for these records is familysearch.org, search, catalog, Barbados, scroll, select the year you want to search and a digital copy of the actual record will pop up.
+A source for these records is familysearch.org, search, catalog, Barbados, scroll, select the year you want to search, and a digital copy of the actual document will pop up.

 Naming conventions were also ordered by the church and the plantation, as were the ceremonies.
 Anglican, Wesleyan, Moravian, Catholic and other churches performed and recorded baptisms, marriages and burials rites for Barbadians.
 Documents such as these exist for families in Barbados from as early as the 17th century.
 For Black families, these records are occasionally found in the 17th and 18th centuries, and more likely, after the 1807 ban of the African Slave Trade or what historians call, the amelioration period